alphagov/govuk-content-publishing-guidance/app/formatting-content/text-formatting/charts.md

 You can use up to 6 colours to represent different categories when you add a bar chart on GOV.UK.
 The colours and the order they appear cannot be changed.

-This is so they’re accessible for users who are colour blind or have low vision.
+This is so they're accessible for users who are colour blind or have low vision.

 ## Add other types of charts

-If you want to add another type of chart, like a line graph or pie chart, you’ll need to upload it as an image.
+If you want to add another type of chart, like a line graph or pie chart, you'll need to upload it as an image.
 Read the guidance on [formatting images](/formatting-content/images-videos/formatting-images/) to find out how to create an accessible image.